Report on Google Analytics data

 Search Term, or Ad Content to custom reports you'll see the data you specified in the manual tags.

-- In the AdWords reports within Google Analytics, if the utm_source and utm_medium parameters specify any value other than "google" and "cpc", Google Analytics reports will not attribute sessions to your AdWords campaigns.
+- If the utm_source and utm_medium parameters specify any value other than "google" and "cpc", the AdWords reports will not attribute sessions to your AdWords campaigns.
 These reports use the data you specified manually instead of the original data from the autotags.

 If you remove the link between DS and Google Analytics, here's what to expect: